 (Affiliate links above.)

-Not only is the size of the mattress way better, it’s far higher quality, it’s not ugly and it’s so much easier to clean, since it’s covered with a machine-washable fitted sheet.
+Not only is the size of the mattress way better than most dog beds, it’s far higher quality, it’s not ugly and it’s so much easier to clean, since it’s covered with a machine-washable fitted sheet.
 For extra protection, a mattress pad is only a few dollars more.
 Another benefit of the inexpensive fitted sheets is that it takes about 20 seconds to put it on the bed.
-Putting covers back on actual dog beds usually took me forever–pretty annoying when you’re washing it weekly.
+Putting covers back on actual dog beds usually took me forever (or 20 minutes, whichever happens first)–pretty annoying when you’re washing it weekly.

 So, there you are: a quality, non-DIY large dog bed for under $40.